When to Use Audio Description on Your Content

 Extended audio description

-The original media can be paused to allow additional time for descriptions to be inserted, which is an ideal approach for complex content with significant visual details (like movie trailers).
+The original media can be paused to allow additional time for descriptions to be inserted.
+This is an ideal approach for complex content with significant visual details.
+Common examples include movie trailers and videos with excessive and essential onscreen text (e.g. legal disclaimers, lecture slides).
+Sometimes, every word must be described verbatim, but sometimes it’s important to intelligently curate which text to describe.
 Watch an example of extended AD below.

 Static text alternatives